marieBvr/SQuIRE_usage/README.md

 cp raw_data/Marouch_refGene.gtf 03_fetch/Marouch/
 ```

-Then you need to index your genome with STAR=2.7.5a:
+Then you need to index your genome with STAR=2.7.5a or with the the STAR of squire 2.5.3a
 ```
 sbatch 01_index/index.sh
 ```